raylutz/audit-engine-docsite/docs/about/privacy.md

 We may aggregate and/or de-identify any information collected through the Websites and Services so that such information can no longer be linked to you or your device ("Aggregate/De-Identified Information").
 We may use Aggregate/De-Identified Information for any purpose, including without limitation for research and marketing purposes, and may also share such data with any third parties, including advertisers, promotional partners, and sponsors, in our discretion.

-## Do Not Sell My Personal Information.
+## Do Not Sell My Personal Information

 In general, the Websites and Services are not intended for use by children under the age of 13, or 16 where applicable.
 In cases where certain Websites or Services are intended for use by children under the age of 13 (or 16 where applicable), we will post appropriate notices and take steps as required by applicable law to safeguard children's data.
 In addition, we do not knowingly collect Personal Information from children under the age of 13 (or 16 where applicable) through form submissions on our Websites or Services, although certain third party sites that we link to may do so.
 These third-party sites have their own terms of use and privacy policies and we encourage parents and legal guardians to monitor their children’s Internet usage and to help enforce our Privacy Policy by instructing their children to never provide information on our Websites without their permission.

 Involvement of parents: In accordance with the provisions of the Children’s Online Privacy Act, in the event that we do begin collecting any Personal Information or data from children under the age of 13 (or 16 where applicable), we will notify parents first, and will seek parental or guardian consent to collect, use and/or disclose certain Personal Information from children under the age of 13, or 16 where applicable.
 A parent may review and have deleted their child’s Personal Information, and may refuse to permit further collection or use of their child’s information by contacting us as noted at the end of this Privacy Policy.
 Parents may consent to our collection and use of their child’s Personal Information without consenting to the disclosure of that information to others.

-If you have reason to believe that a child under the age of 13 (or 16) has provided Personal Information "[Contact Us](https://cm.azcentral.com/privacy-policy#otnotice-section-bc511b5a-aa58-4b19-a51c-5083c6006eda)" below with sufficient detail to enable us to delete that information from our databases.
+If you have reason to believe that a child under the age of 13 (or 16) has provided Personal Information "[Contact Us](contactus.md)" below with sufficient detail to enable us to delete that information from our databases.

-## Accessibility

-Please see our Accessibility Support page at https://static.usatoday.com/accessibility/ if you experience any difficulty in accessing any part of this Website or this Policy.
-You may also contact us at [accessibility@usatoday.com](mailto:accessibility@usatoday.com).

 ## Changes to Our Privacy Policy

 We may amend this Privacy Policy at our discretion and at any time.
 When we make changes to this Privacy Policy, we will post the updated notice on our Websites and update the notice’s "Last Updated" date.
 Your continued use of our Website and/or Services following the posting of changes constitutes your acceptance of such changes.

-## Contact Us

-If you have any questions or comments about this Privacy Policy, the ways in which we collect and use your information described here, your choices and rights regarding such use, or you wish to exercise your rights under California law, please contact us as provided below:

-**PLEASE NOTE: YOU SHOULD ONLY CONTACT US AT THIS NUMBER AND EMAIL FORM FOR PRIVACY RELATED CONCERNS, AND NOT FOR EDITORIAL, SUBSCRIPTION OR CONTENT-BASED ISSUES INCLUDING TAKE-DOWN REQUESTS RELATING TO YOUR NAME OR IMAGE APPEARING IN NEWS STORIES.
-PLEASE SEE OUR CORPORATE [CONTACT US](https://www.gannett.com/contact/) PAGE INSTEAD FOR THOSE MATTERS.**

-To fill out a Data Information or Deletion Request, [click here](https://privacyportal-cdn.onetrust.com/dsarwebform/5b4b73e5-9c9c-4c5c-82c1-9389c9e42f1c/a1f2900f-24b5-4039-a406-fd6c1b1a07eb.html?anonymous-id=aad70776-9c76-11eb-8231-86c24a4fec4f&client-id=26091daf-876a-4604-99df-0aadc80c952e)

-Do Not Sell My Personal Information: [click here](https://privacyportal-cdn.onetrust.com/dsarwebform/5b4b73e5-9c9c-4c5c-82c1-9389c9e42f1c/d67dd2ff-2806-409f-95ea-5adfb78643bb.html?anonymous-id=aad70776-9c76-11eb-8231-86c24a4fec4f&client-id=26091daf-876a-4604-99df-0aadc80c952e)

-Call us at 1 (844) 510-3710 (California residents only)

-For additional information and other non-privacy requests, at [contact us](https://www.gannett.com/contact/).